jhc13/taggui/README.md

 - `path`: Images that contain the filter term in the full file path
     - `path:cat` will match images such as `C:\Users\cats\dog.jpg` or
       `/home/dogs/cat.jpg`.
+- `size`: Images that have the given size, stated in double colon separated numbers.
+    - `size:512:512` will match images of the dimension 512x512 pixels.
 - You can also use a filter term with no prefix to filter for images that contain the term in either the caption or the file path.
     - `cat` will match images containing `cat` in the caption or file path.